-This wheat berry potato salad tastes like summer.
-It has fresh basil, ripe cherry tomatoes, and crisp arugula.
+This delicious recipe for balsamic potato salad with fresh basil, ripe cherry tomatoes, arugula and wheat berries tastes like summer.
 The wheat berries add a hearty chewy quality to an otherwise pedestrian balsamic potato salad.
-All together, it is easy to make, and so delicious.
-It works well as a side dish, a hearty whole grain vegan lunch, or a summer meal.
+All together, it is easy side dish to make, and so tasty!

 A few notes…

 - ・Allow the wheat berries, red potatoes and olive oil with garlic to completely cool before putting this recipe together.
 If any are even slightly warm, they will wilt the fresh basil and arugula.

 - ・Once the balsamic potato salad is assembled, it should be served immediately.
 With time, the fresh basil and arugula can become limp.
 Enjoy it while it’s fresh!